hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_setup_scan.rst

 Introduction
 ------------

-The :py:class:`SetupScan <pydidas.experiment.setup_scan.setup_scan._SetupScan>`
-is the pydidas Singleton instance of the ``_SetupScan`` class.
-It is used for storing and accessing global information about the scan layout.
+The :py:class:`SetupScan` is the pydidas Singleton instance of the :py:class:`_SetupScan <pydidas.experiment.setup_scan.setup_scan._SetupScan>` class.
+It is used for storing and accessing global information about the scan layout and generic infomation like title, directory and file naming patterns.

 Stored information include

     - Dimensionality (for arranging results)
     - Name (for metadata and titles only)
+    - Directory (for data loading)
+    - Filename pattern (for data loading)
+    - Scan multiplicity (the number of each frames at each scan point).
+    - Starting index of files/frames
+    - Index stepping
     - Information for each scan dimension

         - Name for the scan dimension (for reference, e.g. motor name, time)